 Voting assignment due: vote for best negotiator (see link on canvas under announcements).
 Best negotiator award presented.
-Final paper due on April 25 (no class):

-Written assignment due: Bargaining for advantage paper (assignment directions will be posted on canvas under announcements).
+Final paper due one week after the last class on December 12: Written assignment due: Bargaining for advantage paper (assignment directions will be posted on canvas under announcements).
 The instructor:

-Eric Max, Esq. is a Senior Lecturer at the Wharton Business School at the University of Pennsylvania where he teaches negotiation to MBA and undergraduate students.
+Eric Max, Esq. is a Senior Lecturer at the Wharton Business School at the University of Pennsylvania where he teaches negotiation to MBA and law students.
 Mr. Max also provides negotiation training to hundreds of business executives from around the world as part of Wharton's Executive Education Program.
 These trainings have included: top sales executives from Facebook and IBM, lobbyists from the pharmaceutical industry, senior business managers from Mexico, Executives from Amtrak, real estate and auto executives from China, Professors from Shanghai University, top performers at securities firms, and medical professionals from major hospitals.
 In addition to teaching negotiation, Mr. Max has served as a court-appointed mediator for over 30 years, negotiating settlements of hundreds of lawsuits involving claims exceeding \$1 billion.